keithstellyes/PyFb/README.md

 Bot logic assumes it can read from a `tokens.json`, `add-token.py` is a command-line utility that holds your hand in adding new tokens.
 For what the key is, you'll have to dig in

-You are free to stand up a public instance of these bots if you so desire; however I ask 3 things:
+You are free to stand up a public instance of one of the already-made bots if you so desire; however I ask 3 things:

 * MUST link to this repo in bot's description
 * One of the following MUST be true: